8177 Attorney (Civil/Criminal)

 |Department||Human Services Agency|

-This position is a temporary position located in the Department of Aging and Adult Services, in the Legal Division of the Public Guardian/Public Administrator and represents the San Francisco Public Guardian and the San Francisco Public Administrator.
+This position is located in the Department of Disability and Aging Services, the Legal Division of the Public Guardian/Public Administrator and represents the San Francisco Public Guardian and the San Francisco Public Administrator.

 Who We Are

-HSA was formed in 2004 with the merger of two previously existing city departments, the Department of Human Services and the Department of Aging and Adult Services.
-The agency retains two commissions and two department heads.
-The agency also includes the Office of Early Care and Education.
+HSA was formed in 2004 with the merger of two previously existing city departments, the Department of Human Services and the Department of Disability and Aging Services.
+The Agency retains two commissions and two department heads.
+The Agency also includes the Office of Early Care and Education.
 Our mission is to promote well-being and self-sufficiency among individuals, families and communities in San Francisco.

 Under general supervision, incumbents in this class perform professional legal attorney work for the Public Guardian and the Public Administrator in their roles as probate conservators, personal representatives of decedents’ estates, and trustees.
 This position may be given responsibility for supervising a clerk, secretary, paralegal, and/or attorney.

-Requires active membership in good standing of California State Bar
+License and Certification: Active membership in good standing with the State Bar of California.

 The following desirable qualifications may be considered at the end of the selection process when candidates are referred for hiring: